QinDSHub/School-Project---Innovation_Lab_for_Bayada/README.md

 1. Client Requirement

-As a user of this course, Bayada raised the following key question:

-“How can the onboarding process be leveraged to strengthen the relationship between staff and client families in a sustainable and scalable way?”
+As a user of this course, we summaried Bayada'requirement by raising the following key question: “How can the onboarding process be leveraged to strengthen the relationship between staff and client families in a sustainable and scalable way?”

 2. Key Insights Derived from the Requirement
 Based on this question, we identified several critical insights: